Zucchini Fritters With Red Lentils

-These vegan zucchini fritters are made with red lentils and sweetcorn.
+These vegan zucchini fritters are made with red lentils and sweetcorn, crispy on the outside, and incredibly delicious.
 Healthy and super versatile, they’re delicious as a starter or side dish, in sandwiches, and in salads.
-Gluten-free and oil-free.
+Easy to make and gluten-free.

 How to make vegan zucchini fritters

-To keep this recipe oil-free, use a good non-stick frying pan.
-I usually do this and don’t have a problem with them sticking.
+Heat some olive oil in a non-stick frying pan.
 Form the fritter shapes using your hands and fry for 3-4 minutes on each side, until sufficiently crispy.
 Alternatively, you can bake them at 200 degrees C/392 F for around 20 minutes and achieve a similar result.

 When they’re done, transfer to a plate and serve straight away, or save in the fridge for later.

 - Adding the salt to the zucchini and then squeezing out the liquid is a pretty essential step, as this will make the fritters very crispy.

 - Make sure not to overcook the red lentils, because this can also make the fritters too soggy.